 Have you ever wondered how much a cloud weighs?
 Obviously, the answer depends on the size and type of cloud.
-An average cumulus cloud weighs about 1.1 million pounds.
+An average cumulus cloud weighs about 1.1 million pounds or 500,000 kilograms.
 So, while a cloud may appear fluffy, it’s certainly not light!
 Here’s a look at how to calculate the weight of a cloud and an explanation for why clouds don’t fall even though they are very heavy.

 How to Find the Weight of a Cloud

 You can’t just place a cloud on a scale and weigh it.
 Its mass and weight are calculated from its volume and density.
 Volume is the cloud’s three-dimensional size.
 Density is the mass of a cloud per unit of volume.
 To find the mass or weight of a cloud, the two values are combined:

 Different types of clouds have different density values.
 Rain-bearing cumulonimbus clouds are more dense than lacy cirrus clouds.
 A cumulus cloud is a good starting point for a density calculation because this type of cloud has a fairly regular size and shape.
 Scientists have measured the average density of a cumulus cloud as about 0.5 grams per cubic meter.
 Meteorologists use laser Doppler velocimetry to get this value.

 One way to measure the size of a cloud is to drive at a fixed rate of speed across its shadow when the sun is directly over head.
 If you know the speed and how long it took to cross the shadow, you can find the length of the shadow, which is the same as the length of the cloud at noon:

 Using this method, a typical cumulus cloud is about 1 kilometer or 1000 meters across.
 While clouds aren’t perfect cubes, the width and height of a cumulus cloud are about the same as its length, so the volume is:

 Volume = 1000 meters x 1000 meters x 1000 meters